StasiaRae/mediaFinder/README.md

 # mediaFinder

 A Python script that searches through directories and subdirectories looking for files with certain extensions.
 By default, it is configured to search for .mp3, .mp4, and .jpg files.
+Only supports Windows.

 #Usage